ttusar/top-trumps/README.md

 ````
 test_rw_top_trumps.exe
 ````
-depending on the platform to run a test evaluation of the five Top Trumps objective functions.
+depending on the platform to run a test of the five Top Trumps objective functions.

 Note that this does test the correctness of the evaluation, but rather checks that the code is being executed without problems.